| Recent Comments |

 Unlike Steinberg Wavelab and Spectralayers, Dorico is not (yet) integrated in Cubase.
 This makes certain applications troublesome.

 To explain: I am currently working on a song with Daphne Reijnoudt (great vocalist and instrumentalist) where we have recordings of the vocals and Hammond (that is, audio files).
-In addition, I have Midi tracks for the drums (superior drummer) and bass guitar (EZbass).
+In addition, I have MIDI tracks for the drums (Superior Drummer) and bass guitar (EZbass).
 The aim is to add an orchestral part.
-Although there are multiple options to do this in Cubase, my preferred way is to compose these parts in Dorico.
-Ideally, if Cubase and Dorico would be integrated, you would add several Midi tracks (woodwinds, horns, strings, etc) to Cubase and then edit these tracks with Dorico.
+Although there are multiple options to do this in Cubase, my preferred way is to compose the orchestral parts in Dorico.
+Ideally, if Cubase and Dorico would be integrated, you would add several MIDI tracks (woodwinds, horns, strings, etc) to Cubase and then edit these tracks with Dorico.
 Unfortunately, this is not yet possible.
 It is possible to export the Cubase Midi tracks (drums and bass guitar) and then import these Midi tracks into Dorico.
 In general this will work without problems but in some cases further tweaking is required to improve the notation or to have it sounding like in Cubase (if that is what you need).
-Once the tracks are imported you can compose the parts for the other instruments, export the Midi from Dorico, and import in Cubase.
+Once the tracks are imported you can compose the parts for the other instruments, export the MIDI from Dorico, and import it back tino Cubase.
 Done.
 However, one problem are the missing audio tracks (vocals and Hammond) in Dorico.
 Consequently, you can not hear your Dorico composition in the context of the audio files that you have in Cubase.
 Therefore, a nice sounding composition in Dorico may not work very well rhythmically or harmonically with the vocals and Hammond once exported back into Cubase.
 Thus, in practice you would have to import/export MIDI tracks back and forth until your composition is to your liking.
 A real workflow breaker.

 What is the solution?

 I have now solved this issue using the TXL timecode plugin.
-With help of Steinberg (who kindly provided me a Dorico hotfix) and help of several users on the Dorico forum I actually got this to work.
-This plugin is a SMPTE LTC (Linear timecode; Society of Motion Picture and Television Engineers), Midi Timecode (MTC), and Art-Net timecode generator synchronized to the clock of Dorico.
+With help of Steinberg (who kindly provided me a hotfix for Dorico 5; no longer needed with Dorico 6x) and help of several users on the Dorico forum I actually got this to work.
+This plugin is a SMPTE LTC (Society of Motion Picture and Television Engineers; Linear timecode), Midi Timecode (MTC), and Art-Net timecode generator synchronized to the clock of Dorico.
 To synchronize Dorico and Cubase, I used MTC, which embeds the same timing information as standard SMPTE timecode as a series of small ‘quarter-frame’ MIDI messages.
 The MTC is then transmitted over a virtual Midi port to Cubase, which must be setup as a slave to Dorico.

-To setup the virtual Midi port, I used loopMidi from Tobias Erichsen (which I also use to connect my Stream Deck to Cubase). loopMidi is a virtual loopback MIDI cable to create virtual loopback MIDI-ports to interconnect applications on Windows that want to open hardware-MIDI-ports for communication.
+To setup a virtual Midi port, I use loopMidi from Tobias Erichsen (which I also use to connect my Stream Deck to Cubase). loopMidi is a virtual loopback MIDI cable to create virtual loopback MIDI-ports to interconnect applications on Windows that want to open hardware-MIDI-ports for communication.

 Image: loopMidi with a virtual Midi port (TC2DAW) to transmit the MTC from Dorico to Cubase.